WordPress/gutenberg/packages/components/src/alignment-matrix-control/README.md

 ### className

-The class that will be added to the classes of the wrapper <Composite/> component.
+The class that will be added to the classes of the underlying `grid` widget.
 -   Type: `string`
 -   Required: No